kehoffbin/lazy-dog/doc/overview.md

 # Hechle Overview
-this is a loose specification of the Hechle programming language. any remaining ambiguities are either
+this is a loose specification of the Hechle programming language. any remaining disambiguations are to be either
-- be inferred by what was probably meant
+- inferred from what was probably meant
-- be amended to this document
+- amended to this document
-- be resolved in the way most easily implemented
+- or resolved in the way most easily implemented

 this is not a tutorial.